Sometimes career inspiration strikes in strange places — even a hospital bed.

 A Carthage scholarship can help you achieve your dreams.

 Carthage awards multiple competitive scholarships each year to incoming students who demonstrate leadership skills and academic strength.
-Carthage awards more than $20 million in grant and scholarship assistance — the type that does not require repayment, including $1.5 million annually from competitive scholarships to incoming students who demonstrate leadership skills and academic strength.
+Carthage awards more than $20 million in grant and scholarship assistance — the type that does not require repayment, including $2 million annually in competitive scholarships to incoming students who demonstrate leadership skills and academic strength.